-Students who have been denied admission to the University, or who have been academically disqualified from Cal State San Marcos, are not eligible to enroll as Open University students.
-A student who has been denied admission, but wishes to be considered for enrollment as an Open University student must petition the Director of Admissions.
-A student who has been academically disqualified but wishes to enroll as an Open University student must petition to the Dean of the college of the student’s intended major.
+Students who have been disqualified from or denied admission to the University are not eligible for Open University.
+A student who has been disqualified but wishes to be considered for enrollment as an Open University student must petition to the Office of the Registrar.

 Individuals wanting to enroll in an upper-division business administration course must complete and submit the following forms to the CoBA Advising Offices (Markstein Hall, Suite 126) prior to the start of the semester (these forms are available from the CoBA Advising Offices or at www.csusm.edu/cba).

 You may pay your fees with a credit card by accessing MyCSUSM or call (866) 486-0459.
 Payments made via MyCSUSM are received by the University Cashier's no later than the next business day.
 MyCSUSM assesses each customer a 2.9% convenience fee based on the transaction amount.

 Only checks/money orders can be dropped in the drop box located in the breezeway outside the University Cashier’s office (CRA 3107).
 Write your Student ID on your check/MO.
 The drop box is checked every morning and payments are processed by 9:00 am.